grafana/mimir/docs/sources/operators-guide/deploy-grafana-mimir/upgrade-helm-chart-2.1-to-3.0/_index.md

    - To continue using Pod Security Policy (PSP), set `rbac.create` to `true` and `rbac.type` to `psp`.
    - To start using Security Context Constraints (SCC) instead of PSP, set `rbac.create` to `true` and `rbac.type` to `scc`.

-1. Update the `mimir.config` value, based on the following information:
+1. <a id="configupdate"></a>Update the `mimir.config` value, based on the following information:
    - Compare your overridden value of `mimir.config` with the one in the `values.yaml` file in the chart.
 If you are not overriding the value of `mimir.config`, then skip this step.
    - The service names for memcached caches have changed.
-     If you previously copied the value of `mimir.config` into your values file, then take the latest version of the `memcached` configuration in the `mimir.config` from the `values.yaml` file in the Helm chart.
+     - If you previously copied the value of `mimir.config` into your values file, then take the latest version of the `memcached` configuration in the `mimir.config` from the `values.yaml` file in the Helm chart.

 1. Decide whether or not to update the `nginx` configuration:

    - Unless you have overridden the value of `nginx.nginxConfig.file`,